A 3D GAN for Improved Large-pose Facial Recognition: The 3D GAN

 \subsection{Implementation}

 Our full generator is a function of five sets of random input parameters and two sets of trained parameters:

 where $\mathbf{x}$ is a generated image; $G_B$ and $G_T$ are the background and texture generators; $\mathbf{z}_T \in \mathcal{N}^{N_T}$ and $\mathbf{z}_B \in \mathcal{N}^{N_B}$ are vectors of random texture and background parameters of length $N_T$ and $N_B$ respectively, selected from standard normal distributions; $\mathbf{\beta} \in \mathcal{N}^{N_s}$ and $\mathbf{\psi} \in \mathcal{N}^{N_e}$ are vectors of shape and expression parameters that control the form of the 3DMM, again selected from standard normal distributions; $\mathbf{\phi}$ is pose information, typically values of yaw and pitch selected at random from the labels of the training set of images; and $\mathbf{\theta}_T$ and $\mathbf{\theta}_B$ parametrise the texture and background generator networks.
 The background image and rendered texture are combined using a binary mask, $\mathbf{K}$, generated by the renderer.
-(Note that the masking by $\mathbf{K}$ is not shown in Figure \ref{fig:3DGAN}.) $\mathbf{1}$ is a vector of ones of the same shape as the image and $\mathbf{a} \circ \mathbf{b}$ represents the element-wise product of vectors $\mathbf{a}$ and $\mathbf{b}$. $\mathcal{M}$ is an inverse texture-mapping function that maps interpolations from the generated texture map to appropriate locations in image space based on a rendering of texture coordinates in image-space, $\mathbf{y}$.
+Note that the masking by $\mathbf{K}$ is not shown in Figure \ref{fig:3DGAN}. $\mathbf{1}$ is a vector of ones of the same shape as the image and $\mathbf{a} \circ \mathbf{b}$ represents the element-wise product of vectors $\mathbf{a}$ and $\mathbf{b}$. $\mathcal{M}$ is an inverse texture-mapping function that maps interpolations from the generated texture map to appropriate locations in image space based on a rendering of texture coordinates in image-space, $\mathbf{y}$.
 Inverse texture mapping effectively allows the generated texture to be pasted onto the model surface rather than having only single colours at each vertex and interpolation across facets.
-To make the most of texture-mapping, our texture generator operates at twice the resolution of the background generator.
+Our texture generator operates at twice the resolution of the background generator to help avoid pixelation of surfaces that are less well represented in the texture map.
 Rendering of $\mathbf{y}$ (and simultaneously, $\mathbf{K}$) is performed by the differentiable rendering function, $R$: